TierZeroSecurity/edr_blocker/README.md

   -h, --help            show this help message and exit -i INTERFACE, --interface INTERFACE
-                        Network interface to sniff on -f FILE, --file FILE  File containing the list of blocked domains -m, --monitor         Monitor mode: only detect and log blocked IPs, do not add iptables rules -v, --verbose         Enable verbose output
+                        Network interface to sniff on -f FILE, --file FILE  File containing the list of blocked server names or a part of the name -m, --monitor         Monitor mode: only detect and log blocked IPs, do not add iptables rules -v, --verbose         Enable verbose output
   -t TARGET, --target TARGET